grafana/writers-toolkit/docs/sources/write/style-guide/word-list/index.md

 ### agentless

 Don't use.
 Grafana Agent has been replaced by Grafana Alloy, so you shouldn't use agent-based terminology.
-See [no collector](#no-collector).
+Refer to [no collector](#no-collector).

 ### alert rule